tale-toul/ACMPolicies/README.md

 oc patch -n policies policy local-storage-operator-install --type=merge -p '{"spec":{"disabled":true}}'
 ```

-### Local Storage Storage Class

-This policy creates the storage class based on the disk devices existing in the nodes.

 ### Openshift Data Foundation Operator

 This is a one time configuration policy.
 Apply the policy until the operator is fully installed, then disable it or modify the placement object so it is not watching the cluster anymore.